nawabahmadreshi/documentation/pages/getting-started/integration-testing.md

 1. On your device, open any Branch link
 1. Re-install your app
 1. Confirm an install event occurs by looking through the SDK's session initialization callbacks

-{% protip title="Referral Fraud Protection" %}
-Branch tracks the hardware ID and IDFA of every device we detect, and ties these to our concept of a user identity.
-When the `unique` property of a reward rule is set, this prevents the same user from triggering an event multiple times.

-However, this means that you may run into issues if you test repeatedly with the same devices.
-When testing referral programs and reward rules, you should consider using `setDebug`.
-{% endprotip %}

 {% endif %}